 - If faculty and administrative staff feel well enough to teach or work remotely during the isolation period they can, but they are not obliged to do so.

-- If an employee has any questions, they should contact their supervisor and HR.
+- If an employee has any questions, they should contact their supervisor or HR.

-- Students who test positive will isolate in their residence hall rooms then wear masks for another five days, and refrain from eating with others.
+- Students who test positive should isolate in their residence hall rooms then wear masks for another five days, and refrain from eating with others.

 - During the five-day isolation period, students must not attend class or leave their residence hall room except to use the restroom/shower, pick up to-go meals in a dining hall, or for medical attention/an appointment at Health Services.

 - Following the five day isolation period, students who tested positive may attend class, but they must remain masked and refrain from eating with others for an additional five days.

 - Health Services can advise students regarding release from isolation and answer additional questions.

 - See the Student COVID Protocols (requires Wellesley login) for more details.